isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 PCM companies are to comply to measures stipulated in this <a href="https://go.gov.sg/PCMAdvisory" target="_blank">document</a> [last updated on 1 Jun 20].

+PCM companies should also comply to the COVID-Safe restart criteria stipulated <a href="https://go.gov.sg/CriteriaPCMCompanies" target="_blank">here</a> [last updated on 1 Jun 20].

 Energy and chemical plant owners are to comply to measures stipulated in this <a href="https://go.gov.sg/CriteriaECPlantOwners" target="_blank">document</a> [last updated on 1 Jun 20].

-You should also read the advisory for a safe and controlled restart of the PCM sector <a href="https://go.gov.sg/CriteriaPCMCompanies" target="_blank">here</a>.

 To view the FAQs for a safe and controlled restart of the PCM sector, click <a href="https://go.gov.sg/FAQsforRestartofPCMSector" target="_blank">here</a>.